Last updated February 14, 2023

 • Classify all campers according to their swimming ability during check-in and as needed throughout the camp period

-• Oversee submission of all area advancement report on all aquatics activities using computerized record keeping practices.
+• Oversee submission of all area advancement reports on all aquatics activities using computerized record keeping practices.

 • Submit staff evaluations for aquatics staff as requested, and a written evaluation of all waterfront staff at the close of camp